jkellerman/Planet-viewer/README.md

-# Planet Viewer - Learn about the planets whilst viewing them in 3D or AR
+# Planet Viewer - Learn about the planets whilst interacting with them in 3D or AR

 This is my solution, to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f), with some added features.